awsdocs/aws-codeartifact-user-guide/doc_source/python-run-twine.md

 # Run twine<a name="python-run-twine"></a>

+Before using `twine` to publish Python package assets, you must first configure CodeArtifact permissions and resources\.

+1. Follow the steps in the [Setting up with AWS CodeArtifact](get-set-up-for-codeartifact.md) section to configure your AWS account, tools, and permissions\.

+1. Configure `twine` by following the steps in [Configure clients with the login command](python-configure.md)\.

 After you configure `twine`, you can run `twine` commands\.
 Use the following command to publish Python package assets\.

 ```